kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

 ## Task 1 : Create a Lakehouse and upload files

-In this task, you will learn how to create a Lakehouse in Microsoft Fabric and upload files for data storage and processing.
+This task will guide you through setting up a Lakehouse in Microsoft Fabric, where you will upload files for efficient data storage and processing.

 Now that you have a workspace, it's time to switch to the *Data science* experience in the portal and create a data lakehouse for the data files you're going to analyze.